Cognizant-RDMAI/Open-Ecoli-Models/README.md

     nicolai.tarp@cognizant.com

 ## Disclaimer
-River Deep Mountain AI (“RDMAI”) is run by a collection of UK water companies and their technology partners.
-The entities currently participating in RDMAI are listed at the end of this section and they are collectively referred to in these terms as the “consortium”.
+River Deep Mountain AI (“RDMAI”) consists of 10 parties.
+The parties currently participating in RDMAI are listed at the end of this section and they are collectively referred to in these terms as the “consortium”.

 This section provides additional context and usage guidance specific to the artificial intelligence models and / or software (the “**Software**”) distributed under the MIT License.
 It does not modify or override the terms of the MIT License.
 In the event of any conflict between this section and the terms of the MIT licence, the terms of the MIT licence shall take precedence.